Which tax forms does OnPay file?

 - South Carolina Unemployment Rate

-- South Carolina Letter ID and date of last payment completed on MyDORway
+- South Carolina Letter ID and last payment completed on MyDORway

 Where do I enter the information in OnPay?